ghalaDS/ghalaDS.github.io/README.md

 # ghalaDS.github.io
 Personal portfolio website made with HTML, CSS, and JavaScript.
-Ghala's Personal Portfolio
-This is my personal portfolio website, designed and built to showcase my skills, interests, and journey as a data science student.
+This is my Personal portfolio website made with HTML, CSS, and JavaScript. designed and built to showcase my skills, interests, and journey as a data science student.

 # Overview
 The website includes: